pprunty/manim-interactive/README.md

 This will update the resolution in the `custom_config.yml` dynamically.
-You can then run a scene like before using the `make run` command and using this updated configuration see your animation in short-form resolution.
+You can then run a scene like before using the `make run` command and using this updated configuration to see your animation in short-form resolution.

 Likewise, to switch back to standard 4K video resolution, run: